phpearth/docs/security/configuration.md

 ```

 Worth noting is that environment variables are still exposed on the system level.
-Be careful to not output them for example with `phpinfo()`.
+Be careful to not output them.
+For example, with `phpinfo()`.
 Important to
 understand is, when the environment variables are useful for your case scenario
 and when to use other tools like [Vault](https://www.vaultproject.io/),
 [Chef](https://www.chef.io/chef/) or similar.